 Since the base material for your new knife is an old diamond saw blade, it becomes necessary to give your blade cut out the essential filing and grinding it requires to work well as a kitchen or industrial knife after cutting out a part of it based on your chosen template.

 When you have successfully cut out your knife pattern and filed the steel to taste, it becomes vital to work on your knife handle.

 The handle is equally as important as the knife itself as making a knife handle also takes as much effort as the knife itself.

-You can make your handle by drilling one or more holes on the base of your knife and then fix two wooden or ceramic handles held together by a nail.
+You can make your handle by drilling one or more holes in the base of your knife and then fixing two wooden or ceramic handles held together by a nail.
 This handle makes your knife more natural to use and, of course, more beautiful.

 V.Polish it Till it Glosses

 Unknown to many people, this is also one of the most crucial steps to making your knife from an old diamond saw blade.
 Your knife is never a complete knife without the perfect aesthetics.